SS Lord Baltimore: Service history

 In 1921, a lawsuit was brought forth in regard to a lien placed on the ship for non-payment of coal while it was chartered by the Washington-Southern Navigation Company.

 On September 1, 1920, Lord Baltimore and Penn were towed by Senator Penrose to St. George, Delaware, where they were tied up in a back channel allegedly because their summer seasons were over.
 Allegedly, the ships were tied up because their passenger capacity was slashed by government inspectors.
 It was reported the following year, they were actually tied up because they were, "condemned as unfit and unsafe for use."
 Ericsson Line announced plans to remodel both ships completely, in addition to replacing the coal powered engines with an oil-burning system.

 Both ships were successfully renovated, and expected to re-enter service between Philadelphia and Baltimore by June 1921.

 Lord Baltimore was serviced at Jackson and Sharp Shipyard and had wooden sponsons attached to the steel hull to cut down on rolling in rough weather.
 Government experts examined the ship, and she was, "licensed to carry 700 passengers, instead of 300 heretofore."

 The return to the Philadelphia to Baltimore route proved successful, and in June 1924, Ericsson Line asked for bids to build two new ships.
 Later that year, the Lord Baltimore flew its flag at half mast in honor of the death of Ericsson Line manager W. S. Dowdy.
-By 1925, Ericsson Line still hadn't finalized construction on new ships, due in part to the uncertainty of Chesapeake & Delaware Canal having been bought by federal government with plans to renovate the canal.
+By 1925, Ericsson Line still had not finalized construction on new ships, due in part to the uncertainty of Chesapeake & Delaware Canal having been bought by federal government with plans to renovate the canal.

 On a Sunday, August 8, 1926, voyage, between Baltimore and Betterton Beach, one of the funnels on the ship overheated igniting a small blaze of woodwork on the second deck.
 It was quickly extinguished before it could spread, and no injuries' were reported.

 It was decided to renovate the Chesapeake & Delaware Canal from a lock based system to a sea-level route, this change affected the tides around Chesapeake City.
 On Wednesday, March 2, 1927, the Lord Baltimore loaded with passengers and freight ran aground on the banks of the canal as a result of the strong tides.
 The force of the tide twisted the ship at an angle, driving it into the embankment.
 Unable to extricate itself, the canal was blocked for half-an-hour until Lord Baltimore could be pulled free.